subquery/documentation/docs/README.md

         <img src="/assets/img/journeyIcon5.svg" />
       </div>
       <div class="ct">
         <h4>5.
-Optimise your project</h4>
+Optimise your Project</h4>
         <p>Performance is a crucial factor in each project.
-We’re here to give you guidance on how to optimise your SubQuery project to speed it up. <router-link :to="{path: '/build/optimisation.html'}"> Find out more</router-link></p>
+We’re here to give you guidance on how to optimise your SubQuery project to speed it up. <router-link :to="{path: '/build/optimisation.html'}">Read more</router-link></p>
       </div>
     </div>
   </div>
   <div class="graphGuide layout mt140">
     <img src="/assets/img/graphGuideIcon.svg" />
     <h3>Coming from the Graph?</h3>
-    <p>Welcome to the fastest and most feature rich indexer in web3.
-Migrating is easy and should only take a few minutes.</p>
+    <p>Welcome to the fastest and most feature rich indexer in web3, migrating is easy and should only take a few minutes.</p>
     <router-link class="button buttonRed" :to="{path: '/build/graph-migration.html'}">Migrate Now!</router-link>
   </div>
   <div class="advancedFeatures layout mt140">
-    <h3>Advanced Features from the best multi chain indexer</h3>
+    <h3>Advanced Features from the Best Multi-chain Indexer</h3>
     <p>We built the best, fully-featured indexer, so you don’t have to!</p>
     <div class="cardList">
       <router-link class="item" :to="{path: '/build/substrate-evm.html'}">